luisadha/drawercli/README.md

-drawercli v1.0.3
+# drawercli

+Application drawer in the terminal.
+Requires the Termuxlauncher library or app and Termux installed on the device.

+# Features

+- Interactive by scrolling the screen to select apps and typing to find favorite apps.

+- Updated app list in Termuxlauncher.

+- Display frequently opened apps.

+- Makes app suggestions to open with a specified number.

-Without Termuxlauncher this tool won't work
+Without Termuxlauncher & Termux this tool won't work

-# Requirement
+# Prerequites

 * Termuxlauncher apk's (https://github.com/amsitlab/termuxlauncher/releases)
 * pkg install termux-api (https://wiki.termux.com/wiki/Termux:API)